-References to books should include surname(s) of the author(s) with first name initials (if there are more than four authors, only the first three should be listed and after the third name et al. should be given), title, number of edition (not required for the first edition), city and name of the Publishing House and year of publication.
-Co-authored publications are cited starting from the name of responsible editor(s) (followed by ed(s).), e.g. 2.
-Gardiner PF.
+References to books should include surname(s) of the author(s) with first name initials (list the first six authors followed by et al.), title, number of edition (not required for the first edition), city and name of the Publishing House and year of publication.

+1. Gardiner PF.
 Advanced neuromuscular exercise physiology.
 Champaign: Human Kinetics; 2011.